Hershey (NYSE:HSY) Releases Earnings Results, Beats Expectations By $0.07 EPS

-Hershey (NYSE:HSY – Get Free Report) released its earnings results on Thursday.
-The company reported $2.02 EPS for the quarter, beating analysts’ consensus estimates of $1.95 by $0.07, Briefing.com reports.
-Hershey had a return on equity of 51.79% and a net margin of 16.67%.
-The firm had revenue of $2.66 billion for the quarter, compared to analysts’ expectations of $2.72 billion.
-During the same quarter in the prior year, the firm posted $2.02 earnings per share.
-The company’s quarterly revenue was up .2% on a year-over-year basis.
+Hershey (NYSE:HSY – Get Free Report) issued its quarterly earnings data on Thursday.
+The company reported $2.02 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.95 by $0.07, Briefing.com reports.
+The business had revenue of $2.66 billion for the quarter, compared to the consensus estimate of $2.72 billion.
+Hershey had a net margin of 16.67% and a return on equity of 51.79%.
+The company’s quarterly revenue was up .2% compared to the same quarter last year.
+During the same period in the previous year, the firm earned $2.02 EPS.
 Hershey updated its FY24 guidance to $9.59 EPS and its FY 2024 guidance to 9.590-9.590 EPS.

 Hershey Increases Dividend

 The firm also recently disclosed a quarterly dividend, which will be paid on Friday, March 15th.
-Stockholders of record on Tuesday, February 20th will be issued a dividend of $1.37 per share.
-This represents a $5.48 annualized dividend and a dividend yield of 2.80%.
-The ex-dividend date of this dividend is Friday, February 16th.
-This is a positive change from Hershey’s previous quarterly dividend of $1.19.
-Hershey’s dividend payout ratio is currently 52.71%.
+Investors of record on Tuesday, February 20th will be issued a $1.37 dividend.
+This represents a $5.48 annualized dividend and a yield of 2.80%.
+This is an increase from Hershey’s previous quarterly dividend of $1.19.
+The ex-dividend date is Friday, February 16th.
+Hershey’s dividend payout ratio (DPR) is presently 52.71%.

 Hershey Company Profile